 I am a lifelong Minnesotan, and for the last four years, I’ve been working on reform on behalf of sexual assault victims.
 This advocacy comes from a personal place.
 For a long time, I dealt with my own trauma and case, and struggled in finding solidarity with others.
 I realized during those two years how isolating this experience was, and I made the decision that no one else should have to struggle through this alone if I could help it.
 To help fellow survivors directly, I founded a support network that now has members from all over the world.
 I care immensely about the direct support I can help victims of sexual violence with, and I also always knew that that wouldn’t be enough.

-Since coming forward with my story in 2016, I have been able to get a federal bill introduced with overwhelmingly bipartisan support to better train law enforcement in sexual assault cases, introduce an initiative in my home state to mandate consent education in schools, assisted journalists on multiple investigative pieces about criminal investigations for sexual assaults (including the Star Tribune’s Denied Justice series), and raised awareness across the world about what the reporting process can be like for victims of sexual assault.
+Since coming forward with my story in 2016, I have been able to get a federal bill introduced with overwhelmingly bipartisan support to better train law enforcement in sexual assault cases (it recently passed the House!), introduce an initiative in my home state to mandate consent education in schools, assisted journalists on multiple investigative pieces about criminal investigations for sexual assaults (including the Star Tribune’s Denied Justice series), and raised awareness across the world about what the reporting process can be like for victims of sexual assault.
+Recently, I was honored to stand with the police department that mishandled my case, and announce policy changes for how that department investigates sex crimes.

 I’m not ever going to claim to have all the answers, but when I have an answer, I’ll share it.
 I want to give a special welcome to every survivor of sexual assault who’s visiting (whether you feel like a “survivor” yet or not).
 I’ve been in your shoes, I have lots of love for you, and I’m happy we’ve found each other.
 Please use my contact form on my website if you’re interested in getting more support.